sachinnpraburaj/Session-based-e-commerce-events-classification/README.md

 - Optimized memory usage of source dataframe by ~60% by efficiently reading the data.
 - Performed initial EDA to identify errors in data and pre-processed accordingly
 - Engineered key business-relevant features like customer lifetime value and aggregate product demand during window
-- Used *Random Forest classifier* to predict user's activity - purchase, no change or remove from cart - after they add an item to the cart
+- Explored classification techniques to predict user's activity - purchase, no change or remove from cart - after they add an item to the cart
-- Performed hyperparameter optimization to improve model performance using Random Search and Grid Search
+- Explored hyperparameters and performed optimization to improve model performance using Random Search cross-validation technique

 # Instructions
 - Download the dataset and extract the files into 'cosmetics dataset' folder